valuhaka/dass21_fi/README.md

 - Input: 1 R.data file with the chosen data for each cohort.
 - Output: Table 1 with the demographic information of the study population.

+### < psychometrics.R >

+- Input: 1 R.data file with the chosen data for each cohort.
+- Output: Table detailing the psychometric properties and distribution of the DASS-21 data in the two cohorts.

 ### < sampleFormation.R >

 - Input: 1 R.data file with the full data for each cohort.